Before you travel

 You should get comprehensive travel insurance before heading away.
 You need to make sure it covers everywhere you’re going, and everything you plan to do.

-If you do not have travel insurance, you’ll have to pay any overseas medical costs yourself, including the cost of returning to New Zealand, which can be expensive.
+If you do not have travel insurance, you’ll have to pay any overseas medical costs yourself, including the cost of returning to New Zealand.

 If you have unpaid fines and try to leave or come into New Zealand, the police can stop you at the airport.
 You will be allowed to pay by credit card over the phone with a registrar.

 If you’re travelling in the next 48 hours and you have fines or reparation you have not paid, call 0800 729 677 to pay with your credit card.

 If you get a benefit

 You must let Work and Income know your travel plans and your reasons for travel before you leave New Zealand.
 Partners travelling must also let them know.
 If you do not, your benefit might stop the day after you leave.

 If you get NZ Super or Veteran’s Pension